nicofirst1/MotionBot/README.md

 ### Avaiable telgram commands

-These are the currently avaiable commands for the telegram bot, check out the /help command either in the *handlers.py* file or trhought the bot itself
+These are the currently available commands for the telegram bot, check out the /help command either in the *handlers.py* file or through the bot itself

-* /start - strat the bot and provide the password (you get only one chanche to type the correct one)
+* /start - start the bot and provide the password (you get only one chance to type the correct one)
-* /photo - get a snapshot from the camera and send it trhought telegram
+* /photo - get a snapshot from the camera and send it through telegram
-* /video seconds - you can usit with or without the parameter *seconds* and it will send you a gif of form the camera (default duration 5 seconds)
+* /video seconds - you can use it with or without the parameter *seconds* and it will send you a gif of form the camera (default duration 5 seconds)
 * /flags - you can dis/enable the notification from the movement detection
 * /resetg - reset the ground image in *cam_movement*
 * /bkground - send the current background image